An aperiodic set of 11 Wang tiles: End of the proof

-\begin{itemize} \item The reader may regret that our substitutive system starts from $\ws_b \cup \ws_{aa} \cup \ws_{bab}$ and not from $\ws_a \cup \ws_b \cup \ws_{aa}$, or even from $\ws_a \cup \ws_b$.
-We do not know if this is possible.
-Our definition of $T_n$ certainly does not work for $n = -1$, and the natural generalization of it is not equivalent to $\ws_a$.
-This is somewhat obvious, as $T_n$ (for $n \geq 0$) cannot be composed with itself, whereas $\ws_a$ should be composed with itself to obtain $\ws_{aa}$. \item $\ws_a$ and $\ws_b$ both have the properties that they are time symmetric: If we reverse the directions of all edges, exchange inputs and outputs, and exchange 0 and 1, we obtain an equivalent transducer (it is obvious for $\ws_b$ and become obvious for $\ws_a$ if we write it in a compact form without the states $h$ and $g$).
-This property was used to simplify the proof that the sequence $(T_n)$ is a recursive sequence, but we do not know whether it can be used to simplify the whole proof.
+$\ws_\texttt{a}$ and $\ws_\texttt{b}$ both have the property of being time symmetric: if we reverse the directions of all edges, exchange inputs and outputs, and exchange 0 and 1, we obtain an equivalent transducer (it is obvious for $\ws_\texttt{b}$ and becomes obvious for $\ws_\texttt{a}$ if we write it in a compact form without the states $h$ and $g$).
+This property was used to simplify the proof that the sequence $(T_n)$ is a recursive sequence, but we do not know whether it can be used to simplify the entire proof.

+While we gave a sequence of transducers $T_n$, it is, of course, possible to give another sequence of transducers, say $U_n$, which are equivalent to $T_n$, and have therefore the same properties.
+Our sequence $T_n$ has nice properties, in particular the symmetry explained above and its short number of transitions, but it has the drawback that the substitution, once seen geometrically, has small bumps due to the fact that the tiles are aligned only up to $\pm 3$.
+It is possible to find a sequence $U_n$ for which this does not appear, by splitting some transitions of $T_n$ into transitions of size $g(k)$ and transitions of size exactly $3$.
+However, this complicates the proof that the sequence is recursive.
+We think our sequence $T_n$ reaches an acceptable compromise.

+We do not know whether it is possible to obtain the result directly on the original tileset $\ws$ rather than $\ws_D$.
+A difficulty for this approach would be that $\ws$ is not purely substitutive (due in part to the fact that no sturmian word of slope $\slope$ is purely morphic).
+At best, we could obtain that tilings by $\ws$ are images by some map $\phi$ of some substitutive tilings (which is more or less what we obtain in our proof).